MARIN

 Day 1 Sat (Marin Headlands): Hotel breakfast → hike → Sol Food for post-hike dinner, or Poggio Trattoria in Sausalito for a sit-down splurge (on the drive back through Sausalito)

-Day 3 Mon (Muir Woods + Cataract): Muir Woods parking voucher downloaded → Pelican Inn lunch at Muir Beach (between hikes) → Il Davide or Sol Food for dinner in San Rafael
+Day 3 Mon (Muir Woods + Cataract): Comforts or Miracle Mile grab-and-go → Pelican Inn lunch at Muir Beach (between hikes) → Betzy's Tacos for dinner (Mon–Sat open, ~8 min from hotel — best value meal of the trip)

 Day 4 Tue (Point Reyes): Bovine Bakery pastries in Point Reyes Station → Side Street Kitchen picnic to-go for trail → Station House Cafe dinner (open Tue, closed Wed — you're good) → or stop at The Marshall Store on Tomales Bay on the drive home